Dr Amanda Arbouin

 - Education resources for decolonising the academy and black history month.

-Her first book publication, Black British Graduates: Untold stories, draws upon sociological theories to examine the educational journeys and career outcomes of a group of British graduates of African Caribbean parentage.
-The book is the first to document the life chances of black graduates in the UK and makes a significant contribution to understanding race, class and gender in education and employment.
-It is a key text for courses in Education Studies, sociology of education and teacher training.
+Black British Graduates: Untold stories, draws upon sociological theories to examine the educational journeys and career outcomes of a group of British graduates of African Caribbean parentage.
+Amanda's book is the first to document the life chances of black graduates in the UK and makes a significant contribution to understanding race, class and gender in education and employment.
+It is a key text for courses in Education Studies, Sociology of Education and Teacher Training.
 It is also important reading for educators, policymakers and community activists, with a genuine commitment to social justice for black learners in schools and higher education.

-Dr Arbouin has more than 20 years of experience teaching and researching in higher and further education.
-Before joining Bishop Grosseteste University, she taught Education Studies at Nottingham Trent University and University of Derby, as well as Sociology of Education at University of Warwick.
+Before joining Bishop Grosseteste University, Dr Arbouin had more than 20 years of experience teaching and researching in post-compulsory education.
+She was a Senior Lecturer in Education Studies at Nottingham Trent University and University of Derby, and taught Sociology of Education at University of Warwick.
 Prior to that, she spent several years teaching information technology and research software to adults from a range of academic and non-academic backgrounds in college and industry.
 In addition to this, she has undertaken project management, research and consultancy for organisations including Jamaica National Children’s Home and University of Nottingham.

 She has undertaken research for the University of Nottingham, for Telia (UK) Limited and for Richards and Associates.
 Her current research interests include:

-- Sociology of Education encompassing the structuring effects of ‘race’/ ethnicity, social class and gender
+- Sociology of Education and the structuring effects of race, social class and gender

-Dr Arbouin is a Fellow of the Higher Education Academy and a member of professional networks including Black British Academics and Women in Academia Support Network.
+Dr Arbouin is a Fellow of the Higher Education Academy and a member of professional networks including Black British Academics and Black Writer's Guild and Women Space.

 Arbouin, A, 2018.
 Black British Graduates: Untold stories.
 London: UCL Institute of Education Press.